Beetleee/Election_Analysis/README.md

 	* **Denver** county has **82.8** total percent of the vote, with **(306,055)** total votes

-Specific code and output:
 ![](https://github.com/Beetleee/Election_Analysis/blob/main/resources/county_specific.png)
  - **County with largest number of votes**:
-	  **Denver** county has the largest number of votes with: **306,055** Specific code and output:
+	  **Denver** county has the largest number of votes with: **306,055**

 ![](https://github.com/Beetleee/Election_Analysis/blob/main/resources/Largest%20county.png)